 Creative Victoria delivers a multifaceted program of funding and support for the creative industries while managing a large portfolio of State-owned assets.
 Below are some of our flagship projects.

-Cultural infrastructure projects
+Current cultural infrastructure projects

 Melbourne Arts Precinct

-Major cultural initiatives
+Major initiatives and events

 Australian Performing Arts Market (APAM)